-

 Leave a comment

-Centres for the Earth
+Centres For the Earth

 As supermarkets eye up the ‘green pound’, what we need is not a monoculture of ‘Tescoised’ garden centres but local, diverse and distinctive earth centres.
 By John Walker.
 Published in Organic Gardening, October 2007.
 By the time you read this, … Continue reading